 Machine Learning: Machine Learning involves algorithms and mathematical models, chiefly employed to make machines learn and prepare them to adapt to everyday advancements.
 For example, these days, time series forecasting is very much in use in trading and financial systems.
 In this, based on historical data patterns, the machine can predict the outcomes for the future months or years.
 This is an application of machine learning.

-Big Data: Everyday, humans are producing so much of data in the form of clicks, orders, videos, images, comments, articles, RSS Feeds etc. These data are generally unstructured and is often called as Big Data.
+Big Data: Everyday, humans are producing so much data in the form of clicks, orders, videos, images, comments, articles, RSS Feeds etc. This data is generally unstructured and is often called Big Data.
 Big Data tools and techniques mainly help in converting this unstructured data into a structured form.
 For example, suppose someone wants to track the prices of different products on e-commerce sites.
-He/she can access the data of the same products from different websites using Web APIs and RSS Feeds.
+He/she can access the data of the same products from different websites using Web APIs, and RSS Feeds.
 Then convert them into structured form.

 Skills required to become a data scientist include:

-MS Excel: Microsoft Excel is considered a basic requirement for all data entry jobs.
-It is of great use in data analysis, applying formulae, equations, diagrams out of a messy lot of data.
+- MS Excel: Microsoft Excel is considered a basic requirement for all data entry jobs.
+It is of great use in data analysis, applying formulae, equations, and diagrams out of messy data.

-SQL database/coding: It is mainly used for the preparation and extraction of datasets.
+- SQL database/coding: It is mainly used for preparing and extracting datasets.
 It can also be used for problems like Graph and Network Analysis, Search behaviour, fraud detection etc.

-Technology: Since there is so much unstructured data out there, one also should know how to access that data.
+- Technology: Since there is so much unstructured data, one should also know how to access that data.
 This can be done in a variety of ways, via APIs, or via web servers.